Mekong River Team

 |

 I grew up in the 60’s during the Vietnam war.
 I have felt drawn to S.E.
 Asia for many years and feel this journey will allow me to honor all whose lives were dramatically changed by that terrible time.
-I am delighted to have as paddle partners my lawyer whose legal wisdom has been most helpful over the years, my physical therapist who helped me learn to walk after knee replacement surgery and my former student who now guides his own flock.
-Dave Ellingson has taught courses in spirituality, environmental ethics, human development, and youth ministry at Trinity Lutheran College in Everett, Wash.
-He is a Lutheran pastor, Master Gardner, former distance runner and triathlete, is married and the father of five grown children.
-He resides in Edmonds, Wash. |
+I am delighted to have as paddle partners my lawyer whose legal wisdom has been most helpful over the years, a high school classmate and world-famous field biologist, and my former student who now guides his own flock.

 Tom Glasoe